ayushichahar/Online-Retail-Dashboard/README.md

 # Online Retail Dashboard
 The Given Dataset provided by Tata Group

-## The given qustion was solved by myself
+## The given question was solved by myself during the program:

 - Q1.
 The retail store's CEO is curious to see the revenue data time series for the year 2011 exclusively.